 - Professionalism.
 The EAN will strive to reach the highest scientific standards and to deliver unbiased information in its research and educational activities.

 - High ethical standards.
-The EAN will apply high ethical standards in all its activities within science, education, liaison, communication and administration, complying with applicable regulations and codes of ethics.
+The EAN will apply high ethical standards in all its activities within science, education, liaison, communication and administration, complying with applicable regulations and codes of ethics considering equity and diversity and inclusion.

 - Involvement.
 The EAN will strive to involve its members and collaborators in the organisation of research, education, communication and liaison activities.